Bills

 What is a Meter?

-They aren’t in the same place at every house (although they are often in cellars if you have one), and they aren’t always together, so it’s worth finding out from the landlord or agent where they all are when you collect your keys.
+They aren’t in the same place at every house and they aren’t always together, so you'll need to ask your landlord or letting agent where you can find yours once you've collected your keys.

 Top